TRIGGER POINT DRY NEEDLING

 - Targeted therapy accessing the specific pain points and muscle contractions

-- Understanding of need for individualized treatment options
+- Understanding the need for individualized treatment options

 - Providing a specific technique for more accurate treatment